 for Hawaii’s Future

-I’m running for Governor because Hawaii needs elected leaders we can trust — to tell us the truth, keep us safe and informed, to care about working families, and to be transparent and accountable to the people.
+I ran for governor because Hawaii needs elected leaders we can trust — to tell us the truth, keep us safe and informed, to care about working families, and to be transparent and accountable to the people.

 It’s important that voters know the values that my wife Jaime and I bring to public service, because our values will shape the policies we propose, support, and fight for on behalf of the people of Hawaii.

 Along with most people in our islands, we share the values of family, community, respect for basic human dignity, and responsibility to future generations.

 We are a family like thousands of other families in Hawaii.
 We have two young children in school, and their safety, health, and education are the most important things in the world to us.
 We work hard to save money so we can send them to college one day.
 We are blessed to have an extended family of aunties, uncles, and cousins who are there for us when we need help and support.
 We feel lucky and grateful to live in Hawaii, and we want to give back to our community and serve others.